 What Is Predictive Coding?

+So, what is predictive coding?
 In a nutshell, predictive coding is the process of teaching a computer to make accurate predictions about how a document should be rated or coded.
 In a typical predictive coding setup, document reviewers will rate a small subset of documents as “important” or “not.”
 The prediction software then analyzes the documents deemed “important” along a number of dimensions to find other documents that are likely to be important as well.

 Why Not Just Manual Review?
 Time!